Sid-Bhatia-0/SimpleDraw.jl/README.md

 SD.draw!(image, shape, color)
 ```

-`draw!`, along with all the shapes in [List of shapes](#list-of-shapes) can be considered as a part of the API.
-This package does not explicitly export any names though.
+Under the hood, it calls other `draw!` methods that automatically take care of some basic optimizations (see [Drawing optimizations](#drawing-optimizations)).
+Then there are `draw!` methods of the form `SD.draw!(f, image, shape, color)` that are heavily used internally.
+Here, `f` can roughly be thought of as a drawing function applied to every pixel of the shape.
+This offers a lot of flexibility with the "brush-stroke" and significantly increases code reuse.
+At the same time, it does not adversely affect performance.
+Most users will not need to use these methods directly, but in case you do, please look up the source code as their usage is not very well documented as of now.

 ### Safe drawing